 Figure 1.
-PEMFC (a, b, c) and SOFC (d, e, f) systems: (a) and (d) stack schemes; (b) and (e) stack examples; (c) and (f) generation units.
+PEMFC (a, b, c) and SOFC (d, e, f) systems: (a) and (d) stack schemes; (b) and (e) stack examples; (c) and (f) generation units.^(2,4,5)

-DEVELOPMENT
+2 DEVELOPMENT

-The latest technological trends for PEMFC and SOFC are, respectively, that able to operate at higher temperature (HTPEMFC, in the range 90°C - 130°C), and that able to operate at temperature lower than the usual (ITSOFC, Intermediate Temperature SOFC, in the approximate range 500°C - 750°C).
-In the first case, the improvements to the membrane component of PEMFCs is a crucial requirement for advances in this technology.
-In fact, the usual membrane (Nafion, DuPont, shown in Figure 2) is limited to operating temperatures below 100°C due to the tendency of the membrane to dehydrate.
+The latest technological trends for PEMFC and SOFC are, respectively, that able to operate at higher temperature (HTPEMFC, in the range 90-130°C), and that able to operate at temperature lower than the usual (ITSOFC, Intermediate Temperature SOFC, in the approximate range 650-8000C).
+In the first case, the improvements to the membrane component of PEMFCs are a crucial requirement for advances in this technology.
+In fact, the usual membrane (Nafion, DuPont, shown in Figure 2) is limited to operating temperatures below 100[°]C due to the tendency of the membrane to dehydrate.
 Thus, there is an intense development of high-temperature electrolytes to PEMFCs and this ability can result in higher fuel cell system efficiency and lower cost, and less sensitive to the hydrogen purity.
 Higher temperature operation allows the use of smaller radiators in automobiles and more useful waste heat for stationary applications.
-Other aspect is the improvement of the homogeneity degree of the electrocatalyst dispersion on the electrolyte-membrane.
-(11-13) In fact, as shown in Figure 2(a-c), there is a need for this improvement in the construction of MEAs.
+Other aspect is the improvement of the homogeneity degree of the electrocatalyst dispersion on the electrolyte-membrane.(11-13) In fact, as shown in Figure 2(a-c), there is a need for this improvement in the construction of MEAs.
 Single PEMFC, as shown in Figure 2(d), are used in the research and characterization of PEMFC materials and components.
+Figure 3 shows details of the surfaces of the MEA and the GDL (gas diffusion layer).
+We can see in Figure 3(b) electrocatalyst particles of various sizes, which should have minimized their sizes